Is Gum Bad for You?

 Eating the right foods can also help.
 For example, milk and cheese naturally increase saliva production, and they’re good for tooth enamel too.
 Tea, yogurt, parsley, and many other foods ward off bad breath.

-If you have persistent bad breath that won’t go away with diligent oral care, check out my post on halitosis and make an appointment with your dentist.
+If you have persistent bad breath that won’t go away with diligent oral care, check out my post on halitosis and make sure to schedule regular dental cleanings with your dentist.

 Ready to Go Without Gum?